A PLAY AND WORKSHOP

 Create theater that is bold, truthful, and rooted in the power of stories to create the future by speaking it into being

 Set in a backyard garden, Gasping tells the stories of two families (one Black and one white) living in a progressive, middle class community.
 When conflicts between the two families erupt, "Gasping Whiteness" emerges, a masked figure who uses humor to speak into the silences of well-intentioned white people.
 As the play unfolds through scenes both tragic and comic, it becomes clear that healing involves unearthing unspoken histories and fighting for systemic social change.

 "Gasping" features a cast of two adult and two child performers and runs one hour, followed by one hour, small-group workshops.

 "For those of us wounded and sickened by a whiteness that hides itself and poisons everything, here is a move towards cleansing.
 What about a whiteness that shows up for accountability, atonement and action?
 This play helps me know that work is possible."

 Founder of Brilliance Remastered

 PLAY & WORKSHOP DEVELOPMENT

-Gasping Whiteness was developed through a multi-year community organizing-inspired process of living room readings and community conversations, culminating in 2019 with a reading tour of 8 cities across New England and New York.
-Part readings, part community dialogues, and part fundraisers, the tour engaged over 1000 people in dialogue about white supremacy and raised over $20,000 for grassroots, racial justice organizing.
+Gasping was developed through a multi-year community organizing-inspired process of living room readings and community conversations, culminating in 2019 with a reading tour of eight cities across New England and New York.
+Part readings, part community dialogues, and part fundraisers, the tour engaged over 1000 people in dialogue about white supremacy and raised over $20,000 for grassroots, BIPOC-led racial justice organizing.